Margarete Lauter: Galerie Lauter

 From 1990 to 1996 Lauter changed for new tall spaces at Friedrichsplatz 14, right next to the Kunsthalle Mannheim and Mannheim's landmark, the water tower.

-From 1996 she retired to private rooms for 4 years after her husband passed away, focusing on smaller exhibitions and art consulting.
+From 1996 she retired to private rooms for 4 years after her husband died, focusing on smaller exhibitions and art consulting.
 Finally in 2000 she reopened a gallery space at Friedrichsplatz 15 to conduct art trading in a reduced form.
 Lauter ended her gallery activities in spring 2003, after 40 years of successful work, in which she was able to build up numerous new private collections.